MilesAngels/php-learning/classes-and-inheritance/classes-and-inheritance.md

 |Private|✔|❌|❌|
 |Protected|✔|✔|❌|
 |Public|✔|✔|✔|
-> objexts of the same class will have access to each other's `private` and `protected` members even though they are not the same instances.
+> objects of the same class will have access to each other's `private` and `protected` members even though they are not the same instances.
 - Example: <br>
 `<?php` <br>
 &emsp;`class Test`<br>